kubermatic/docs/OUTLINE.md

 Your cluster is displayed as following:
 ![](usage/wait_cluster.png "")
-You can see that the components are not running yet, because the status icons are marked in blue.
+You can see that the components are not running yet, because the status icons are still marked in blue.

 After a few minutes, the status icons swich to green and your cluster is ready to go.
 ![](usage/cluster_ready.png "")